img1920*460

 Do not get your question answered?

-Sometime, we need to solder a LED light strip or we need to make a joint connection between two LED light strips, following steps will help you to understand how to operate.
+At times, it becomes necessary to solder an LED light strip or create a joint connection between two LED light strips.
+The following steps will guide you through the process.

 • 1 Cut the silicon cover together with the copper dots of LED light strip